davidtheclark/react-aria-modal/README.md

 If `true`, the modal will receive a `role` of `alertdialog`, instead of its default `dialog`.

-### defaultStyles
+### includeDefaultStyles

-Type: `Boolean`
+Type: `Boolean`, Default: `true`

 By default, styles are applied inline to the  dialog and underlay portions of the component.
-However, you can disable all inline styles by setting `defaultStyles` to `false`.
+However, you can disable all inline styles by setting `includeDefaultStyles` to `false`.
 If set, *you must specify all styles externally*, including positioning.
 This is helpful if your project uses external CSS assets.

 *Note:* `underlayStyle` can still be set inline, but these will be the only styles applied.